|In the year

 1st January, 1943.
 During the afternoon an enemy raider dropped a stick of bombs on North Heigham, a congested area of small houses in Norwich which had suffered in previous raids.
 Two houses collapsed and one was partly wrecked by blast, but there were no casualties as the inhabitants had all managed to reach their shelters before the bombs fell.
 Another bomb tore a hole in the south wall of St Barnabas Church, a building erected early in the 20th century.
 The fine east window lost several panes of glass and the roof was damaged.
 The church schoolroom and a number of houses nearby also suffered from blast.
 Other bombs which were dropped on the outskirts of the town did little damage and hurt nobody.

-about 10.30pm a small number of enemy planes became
+10.30pm a small number of enemy planes became active over

-active over a wide area of East Anglia.
-Flying singly,
+a wide area of East Anglia.
+Flying singly, several of

-several of them attacked Norwich and had to face a
+them attacked Norwich and had to face a particularly

-particularly heavy barrage which only one or two
+heavy barrage which only one or two succeeded in

-attention to the outskirts.
-High explosives and a large
+the outskirts.
+High explosives and a large number of

-localities and there was some damage to civilian and
+there was some damage to civilian and business property

-business property by blast and fire.
-Many of the bombs
+by blast and fire.
+Many of the bombs were of the

 among A.R.P. workers.